esl/MongooseIM/doc/developers-guide/domain_management.md

 - Host type
 - Status (enabled/disabled)

-This service must provide the following interfaces:
+This service provides the following interfaces:

-- Init - on init all the “enabled” domain names from the persistent storage must be added to the core MIM component described above.
+- Init - on init all the “enabled” domain names from the persistent storage is added to the core MIM component described above.
-- Add domain name (w/ host type) - This function must be idempotent.
+- Add domain name (w/ host type) - This function is idempotent.
-  Added domain is always “enabled” by default it must be added in the core MIM component described in the previous section.
+  An added domain is always “enabled” by default - it must be added in the core MIM component described in the previous section.
-  If it’s successfully enabled than Information about the domain name must be added into persistent storage and distributed across all the nodes in the cluster.
+  If it’s successfully enabled than Information about the domain name is added into persistent storage and distributed across all the nodes in the cluster.
-- Disabling/Enabling domain name - This function must be idempotent. the status of the existing domain must be changed.
+- Disabling/Enabling domain name - This function is idempotent.
+The status of the existing domain is always changed on successful call.
-  If domain name is enabled, then it must be added in the core MIM component.
+  If domain name is enabled, then it is added in the core MIM component.
-  On disabling domain name must be deleted from the core MIM component.
+  On disabling domain name is deleted from the core MIM component.
-  Change of the status must be distributed across all the nodes in the cluster.
+  Change of the status is distributed across all the nodes in the cluster.
-- Remove the domain name - This function must be idempotent.
+- Remove the domain name - This function is idempotent.
-  Domain name must be deleted from the core MIM component (if required) and from the DB.
+  Domain name is deleted from the core MIM component (if required) and from the DB.
-  This action must be distributed across all the nodes in the cluster.
+  This action is distributed across all the nodes in the cluster.

-In case of any issues (domain name is already configured with another host\_type or host\_type is not supported), they must be logged as errors.
+In case of any issues (domain name is already configured with another host\_type or host\_type is not supported), errors are logged.

 The database schema contains two tables: